OnurAkalin/ReservationApp/README.md

 # ReservationApp

-This project only used for database design.
+!
+This project only used for database design !

 Requirements
 1. Docker-Linux